ItalyStrap/config/docs/02_traversing-data.md

 The `traverse` method allows you to recursively traverse and manipulate your configuration data.
 It applies one or many callbacks (Visitors) function to each node in the configuration array, providing a powerful way to modify values, remove nodes, or perform actions based on the data.

-The `traverse` behavior follow the Visitor pattern and is inspired by the [PHP-Parser](https://github.com/nikic/PHP-Parser) library.
+The `traverse` behavior follow the Visitor pattern, and it is inspired by the [PHP-Parser](https://github.com/nikic/PHP-Parser) library.

 ---